michael-sumner/go-make-things/content/notes/ditching-cable.md

 They start at $7 a month ad supported, but the ad-free plan at $12 a month is *so* worth it.

+### Netflix

+I resisted [Netflix](https://www.netflix.com/) for a *long* time.

+Every time I looked at their catalog, it was mostly documentaries and older runs of shows and movies.
+But a lot has changed in the last few years.

+Netflix now has a deep catalog of original programming, and it's some of the best on TV.
+I find myself going to Netflix before Hulu these days.

+HD plans start at $13 a month.

+### HBO Now

+Previously, you could only get HBO through a cable-provider.
+Today, you can get HBO as a standalone web service directly with [HBO Now](https://order.hbonow.com) for $15 a month.

+HBO has a bunch of movies and some fantastic shows.
+This one is definitely a splurge, and can be a bit hit or miss.

+Some months they have lots of great programming, while other months are a bit... slow.

 ### Amazon Video

 For shows that aren't available on Hulu, I purchase season passes on [Amazon Video](https://www.amazon.com/Amazon-Video/b/?node=2858778011) for about $25 a show.

-If you're a Prime member, though, Amazon offers an asburd amount of free shows and movies, and some really, *really* great original programming.
+If you're a Prime member, though, Amazon offers an asburd amount of free shows and movies, and some good original programming.
+I've personally found that the overall quality of their video programming has gone down hill over the last few years.

+But this is still my first stop for stuff not available on Hulu or Netflix.

-Prime membership is $11 a month, but if you buy the year up front for $99, it's only $8.25 a month.
+Prime membership is $12 a month, but if you buy the year up front for $119, it's only $10 a month.
 It's also gets you free 2-day shipping on all your Amazon orders.
-Totally worth it!

-### HBO Now

-Previously, you could only get HBO through a cable-provider.
-Today, you can get HBO as a standalone web service directly with [HBO Now](https://order.hbonow.com) for just $15 a month.

-HBO has a bunch of movies and some fantastic shows.
-This one is definitely a splurge, but I've gotten hooked.

 ### YouTube

 In addition to funny cat videos, [YouTube](https://youtube.com) has an incredible amount of high-quality original content.

-I'm a geek, so I watch a lot of science and history channels.
+I'm a geek, so I watch a lot of science and history videos.
 But you can find great shows on politics, sports, cars, travel, and more.
 100% free, with some light ads every now and then.

-### Netflix

-Anytime I've looked into [Netflix](https://www.netflix.com/), I've found their catalog is mostly focused on older runs of shows and movies.
-As a result, I don't subscribe.

-But... they've focused a *lot* on original programming lately, and most of my friends love their content.
-HD plans start at $10 a month.

 ### Sling